Biological-Microsystems-Laboratory/micropipette/README.md

 3. Metric Compression Spring 33mm Overall, part# 94125k542

 Data in tables
-ÑÑÑÑÑÑÑ

 ## Specifications
 Specifications may vary depending on the syringe
 3mL Syringe
-Pipet up to 1mL or 1000 µL ± 10 µL
+Pipet up to 1mL or 1000 uL +/-10 uL
-Adjust in increments of 100 µL
+Adjust in increments of 100 uL
-Tolerance ±10 µL
+Tolerance +/-10 uL

 1mL Syringe
-Pipet up to 350uL ± 1 µL
+Pipet up to 350uL +/- 1 uL
-Adjust in increments of 10 µL
+Adjust in increments of 10 uL
-Tolerance ±1 µL
+Tolerance +/-1 uL